plule/minimal-mistake-test/site/index.md

 Once exported, open the `.vox` file with [MagicaVoxel](https://ephtracy.github.io/).

-> ⚠ The same website has a dedicated voxel viewer.
-At the moment, the exported
+⚠ The same website has a dedicated voxel viewer.
+At the moment, the exported files are not correctly rendered by this viewer.
-> files are not correctly rendered by this viewer.
+{: .notice--danger }

 You can see the whole process on this mod spotlight made by Blind: [How-to Video](https://www.youtube.com/watch?v=CDqMuBZsNH0).